The Japanese way of Acupuncture without needles Part 1

 According to the Chinese theory of Taoism, Chi is everywhere in the universe

 surrounding us.
-It is in the air we breathe, the food we eat, inside us as a legacy of our
+It is in the air we breathe, the food we eat, and also inside us as a legacy of our

 The Chinese character for Chi suggests that it is something which, at the same time is material and intangible